Skip to main content

 Fishing in local rivers is one of the many outdoor pursuits that draw people to Gatlinburg.
 To both ensure anglers enjoy their visit and fish populations are sustainabily maintained, the city of Gatlinburg developed its own trout facility, one of few such municipal facilities in the country.
 (Photo by Gatlinburg)

-This also keeps Gatlinburg as a premier fishing destination for locals and visitors, allowing for consistently stocked streams and supporting the tourist-driven economy.
-The program has directly contributed to visitor spending in terms of fishing license and supply purchases.
-As the program has operated for more than 40 years, it has also demonstrated its long-term suitability, adaptability, and the commitment of the municipality.
+This initiative maintains Gatlinburg as a premier fishing destination with consistently stocked streams and support for the tourist-driven economy.
+The program has directly contributed to visitor spending on fishing licenses and supply purchases.
+The program has operated for more than 40 years, demonstrating its long-term suitability, adaptability, and the commitment of the municipality.

-The program also requires the sustainable management of waterways throughout the city, ensuring that natural assets are accessible and healthy for residents and visitors alike.
-This also has down and upstream impact on the waterways that flow into the Great Smoky Mountains National Park.
+The program also requires sustainable management of waterways throughout the city, ensuring that natural assets are accessible and healthy for residents and visitors alike.
+This has positive impact on the waterways that flow into and out of the Great Smoky Mountains National Park.

 Gatlinburg is the only city in Tennessee and one of a handful nationwide that operates a municipal trout facility of this scale.
-Most importantly, the firsthand knowledge gained in the conservation and environmental practices at the facility has cultivated tens of thousands of future stewards of Tennessee’s natural resources, ensuring the unique natural beauty that fuels Gatlinburg’s tourism economy will be maintained for generations to come.
+Most importantly, the knowledge gained through the conservation and environmental practices at the facility has cultivated tens of thousands of future stewards of Tennessee’s natural resources, ensuring the unique natural beauty that fuels Gatlinburg’s economy and sense of community will be maintained for generations to come.